jeremysabath/vin-fuel-economy/README.md

 ## Running the Script

+With Node and `npm` installed on your machine, open a terminal window, navigate to the `vin-fuel-economy` directory and run the following commands:

+*See 'Step 1: Data prep' to learn where to place the input files.*

 - `npm install`
 - `npm run build`
 - `node build/index.js` 🪄

+The script then iterates through the inputted VINs, attempting to match them with the relevant EPA fuel efficiency record(s).
+While it runs, it prints logs to the command line.
+If something goes wrong, you'll see an error there.

+It takes about 2 hours to run 20,000 VINs on a fast Mac.
+When the script finishes, it will create a `csv` file in a sub-folder called `output` with the filename in the form of `YYYY-MM-DD - HH-MM-SSa-vin-fuel-economy.csv`.
+Open that up in Excel or RStudio for further analysis.

+*Note: The script has only been tested on a Mac running macOS 10.15.*

 Step 1: Data prep
 =================